Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

 {\bf 2) Split ordinary case} \\ \ \\ $\vert a \vert \leq 2 \sqrt{q}, $ $(a,p)=1$ and $a^2-4q \notin \{-3, -4, -7 \}.$ \\

-In this case, $f(T)$ is the characteristic polynomial of an abelian surface defined over ${\mathbb F}_q$ which is isogenous to $E \times E$ where $E$ is an ordinary elliptic curve and its isogeny class contains the Jacobian of a DM-curve.
+In this case, $f(T)$ is the characteristic polynomial of an abelian surface defined over ${\mathbb F}_q$ which is isogenous to $E \times E$ where $E$ is an ordinary elliptic curve and its isogeny class contains the Jacobian of a Hallouin-Perret-maximal curve.

 {\bf 3) Split supersingular case}

 \begin{enumerate} \item[(3.1)] $p =2$ and $n > 1$:

 \begin{enumerate} \item[(i)] $n$ odd and $a=0$. \item[(ii)] $n$ odd and $a=\pm \sqrt{2p^n}$. \item[(iii)] $n$ even and $a=0$. \item[(iv)] $n$ even and $a=\pm p^{\frac{n}{2}}$. \item[(v)] $n \geq 4$ even and $a=\pm 2 p^{\frac{n}{2}}$. \end{enumerate}